tausgus/go-chat/README.md

 - Connecting via netcat: `netcat ip_address port`
 - The server will prompt you for a username which will be displayed to other clients.

+## Features
+- Usernames visible to other clients
+- Clients do not get their own messages sent back to them

 ## Known issues
 - After any client disconnects, other's screens are filled with empty messages.